05.12. | Smart Mobility Forum: From Sharing to Caring5. December 2019

-Project period: January 2019 – December 2019Today, the largest amount of energy demand is fulfilled by fossil-derived energy.
-This generates tremendous negative effect on the environment, natural resources and health.
-Anaerobic Digestion (AD) is considered the most promising green approach currently to address two issues: waste management and energy production.
+Even today, most of the energy demand is still covered by energy from fossil sources.
+This has enormous negative effects on the environment, natural resources and health.
+The production of biogas from fermentation processes is considered the most promising green approach that could solve two problems at once: waste management and energy production.

-This project has a very broad interdisciplinary approach, bringing together waste management-related skills from several areas to create interaction on many levels:
+In this project a very broad interdisciplinary approach was applied, which brought together waste management competences from several areas and thus achieved interaction on many levels:

-- between different disciplines and areas of expertise.
+- between different scientific disciplines (agricultural sciences, economics, biochemistry and politics)

 © Image: RLI

-RLI assumes the following tasks within this research project:
+RLI assumed the following tasks within this research project:

 - Overview of AD technology (Field visit to Beirut (Bekaa valley))